ronaldohg/net-monitor-app/README.md

 # Radiobases App 📡

-A Flutter application for managing and querying 3G and 4G radiobase information with an SQLite database and Excel import/export capabilities.
+A Flutter application for reading provider cell info in real time.
+It can also managing and querying 3G and 4G radiobase information with an SQLite database and Excel import/export capabilities.

 ## 🚀 Features

+- **Read Cell Info in real-time**: Search for current cell tower informetion in live
 - **Smart Search**: Search for cell towers by CI (4G) or PSC (3G)
 - **Complete Management**: Add, delete, and view cell towers
 - **Export/Import**: Excel support